timfayz/elementcss/docs/0_preface.md

 ELEMENT is based on [SASS](http://sass-lang.com/guide) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SASS.

+###Ideology
+The reason to create this project is make something modular, abstract, flexible, logical, community aimed and unique that will differentiate it from other frameworks are existing.
+Something that doesn't have predefined forms, buttons, block-quotes, lists etc.

+ELEMENT allows people to choose what they want and generate what they want.
+Currently framework allow you to outline your desirable GUI and prototype them via classes.

 ###What do I need to know before using?

 Please, before using or reading the source code you need to learn HTML/HTML5, CSS/CSS3 and basics of SASS.